So Many Different Names, Yet No Identification

 One common thread between the four murdered women is that they are all from Waterbury.
 There is also an additional woman from Waterbury that is missing since 2000 named Bernadine Paul.
 It is believed that she is a victim of foul play.
 She was last seen at a Bradlee’s Department Store on Chase Avenue in Waterbury during the month of June.

 But the most bizarre murder in this area happened at a now closed rest area in Litchfield not far from the other victims.
 In 1986, the arms and torso of 26 year old transient Jack Franklin Andrews were found wrapped in quilts and garbage bags.
 His head, legs and genitalia were never located.
 His murder is still unsolved, and police have theorized that he may have been the victim of a serial killer.
 His murder is not believed be related to any of the other homicides in the area.
 Convicted serial killer Richard W. Rogers has been considered a person of interest in the Andrew’s case.
 Rogers had been convicted of the murders of two men in New Jersey and a solid suspect in murders in Florida and Pennsylvania as well.

 Convicted rapist/murderer Stephen Hayes confessed in a letter to an anonymous individual that he is responsible for 17 murders of women in New England.
-Hayes is currently on Death Row for the 2007 Cheshire Home Invasion murders of Jennifer Hawke Petit and her two daughters Haley and Michaela.
+Hayes is currently serving a life sentence (commuted Death Penalty) for the 2007 Cheshire Home Invasion murders of Jennifer Hawke Petit and her two daughters Haley and Michaela.
 Many in Law Enforcement are not taking these claims seriously, as Hayes is known to be a pathological liar.
 However, Hayes lived in the town of Winsted for much of his life which is off of route 8.